Complete Guide to VAT in Hungary: Rates, Registration, and Reporting Explained

 Taxability Rules for ESS:

-The much-needed reform of the EU e-commerce landscape has set some new rules, the most notable being the B2B and B2C supply of ESS and distance sales of goods.
+The much-needed reform of the EU e-commerce landscape has introduced new rules, the most notable of which concern the B2B and B2C supply of ESS and the distance sales of goods.

 ESS taxability rules include the EUR 10,000 threshold, which is very important for VAT rules for distance sales of goods and B2C ESS.
 Businesses whose annual supplies are below the EUR 10,000 threshold can choose between applying the VAT rates of their country of origin or registering for One-Stop Shop (OSS) and taking advantage of the system's benefits.